Planning Your Perfect Golf Simulator Room: Dimensions & Design Guide

 What happens if my space is slightly under the recommended size?

 We specialise in custom golf simulator designs, so if your room falls just short in one area, there may still be a solution.
-Offset mounts, low-profile screens and corner installations can help maximise limited space without compromising performance.
+We recommend speaking with our team to determine the best custom solution for you.

 Do I need to worry about soundproofing?